SickWater/USA-housing-analysis/README.md

 Credits

 This project was created as a learning exercise following Python tutorials.
-All code has been written and adapted by [Jackie Tan], with a few tweaks by SickWater
+All code has been written and adapted by Jackie Tan, with a few tweaks by SickWater